DNSMasq, your local development DNS

 Ladies and gentleman, DNSMasq

-To setup your own local DNS you can spend hours configuring BIND, but nothing beats the ease and maintainability of DNSMasq.
-DNSMasq is a lighweight DNS, DHCP and TFTP server provider and is ideal for this case-study.
-In a couple of return-key-hits from inside your package manager of choice you will have setup a local DNS server for the whole development team to access, keeping all those pesky local domains in one host file, the way it should be.
+To set up your own local DNS you can spend hours configuring BIND, but nothing beats the ease and maintainability of DNSMasq.
+DNSMasq is a lightweight DNS, DHCP, and TFTP server and is ideal for this case study.
+In just a few keystrokes using your package manager of choice, you can set up a local DNS server for the entire development team, keeping all those pesky local domains consolidated in one host file as they should be.

 Installation

-I will be installing and configuring a DNSMasq setup on a Ubuntu Server distrubtion, but installation on other setups should be fairly similar.
+I will be installing and configuring a DNSMasq setup on an Ubuntu Server distribution, but installation on other platforms should be fairly similar.

 $ sudo apt-get install dnsmasq

-Upon successful installation you may be greeted with a unfriendly ‘port 53 already in use’ message.
-To resolve this issue use the following commands; first checking which process is already using port 53 and then killing that process by its id.
+Upon successful installation, you may be greeted with an unfriendly “port 53 already in use” message.
+To resolve this issue, use the following commands: first, check which process is using port 53, and then kill that process by its ID.

 $ sudo netstat -anlp | grep -w LISTEN